angelrodes/NUNAIT/README.md

 ## Input data

 Site data have to be inputted in comma separated files ```.csv```.
 Some examples of input files are included in the folder "Examples".
-The input file contains the following headers (first line, ignored by the program):
+The input file contains the following headers (first line, ignored in NUNAIT):

 * ```name```: Sample name without spaces or symbols.
 * ```lat```: Latitude used to calculate the muon contributions ({decimal degrees}).